Disappearance of Madeleine McCann: Daytime: McCann family activities

 Thursday, 3 May 2007 was the penultimate day of the family's holiday.
 Over breakfast Madeleine asked: "Why didn't you come when [my brother] and I cried last night?"
 After the disappearance, her parents wondered whether this meant someone had entered the children's bedroom.
 Her mother also noticed a large brown stain on Madeleine's pyjama top.

-The children spent the morning in the resort's Kids' Club, then the family lunched at their apartment before heading to the pool.
+The children spent the morning in the resort's Kids' Club, then the family ate lunch at their apartment before heading to the pool.
 Kate took the last known photograph of Madeleine at 14:29 that afternoon, sitting by the pool next to her father and two-year-old sister.
 The children returned to the Kids' Club, then at 18:00 their mother took them back to 5A, while their father went for a tennis lesson.
 The McCanns put the children to bed at around 19:00.
 Madeleine was left asleep in short-sleeved, pink-and-white Marks and Spencer's Eeyore pyjamas, next to her comfort blanket and a soft toy, Cuddle Cat.

 20:30: Tapas restaurant

 At 20:30 the parents left 5A to dine with their friends in the Ocean Club's open-air tapas restaurant, located on the other side of the pool.
-5A lay about 55 m from the restaurant as the crow flies, but to reach the restaurant, one needed to walk along a public street to reach the doors of the Ocean Club resort, and then go through the resort to the other side of the pool, a distance of about 82 m.
+5A lay about 55metres (55 m) from the restaurant as the crow flies, but to reach the restaurant, one needed to walk along a public street to reach the doors of the Ocean Club resort, and then go through the resort to the other side of the pool, a distance of about 82metres (82 m).
 The top of the apartment was visible from the tapas restaurant, but not the doors.
 The patio doors could be locked only from the inside, so the McCanns left them closed but unlocked, with the curtains drawn, so they could let themselves in that way when checking on the children.
 There was a child-safety gate at the top of the steps from the patio and a low gate at the bottom, which led to the street.

 The resort's staff had left a note in a message book at the swimming-pool reception area, asking that the same table, which overlooked the apartments, be block-booked for 20:30 for the McCanns and friends every evening for the last four evenings of the holiday.
 The message said the group's children were asleep in the apartments.
 Kate believes the abductor may have seen the note.
 The McCanns and their friends left the restaurant roughly every half-hour to check on their children.
 Gerry carried out the first check on 5A at around 21:05.
 The children were asleep and all was well, except that he recalled having left the children's bedroom door slightly ajar, and now it stood almost wide open.
 He pulled it nearly closed again before returning to the restaurant.